How do you conduct an evaluation interview with an employee who is underperforming?

 • What do you expect from the employee?

-The employee may not know how to bring about a change in his behavior or in the performance he delivers.
-That is why it is important that you as a manager think about this in advance.
+Furthermore, the employee himself may not know how to bring about a change in his behavior or performance.
+Therefore, it is important that you, as a manager, think about this in advance.
 How can you assist the employee, and what exactly is expected?
-Be clear in setting expectations.
+Be clear when setting expectations.

 • Be clear about the lack of change